aws-samples/ml-specialized-hardware/README.md

 In this repo you'll learn how to use [AWS Trainium](https://aws.amazon.com/machine-learning/trainium/) and [AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/) with [Amazon SageMaker](https://aws.amazon.com/sagemaker/) and [Hugging Face Optimum Neuron](https://huggingface.co/docs/optimum-neuron/index), to optimize your ML workloads!
 Here you find workshops, tutorials, blog post content, etc. you can use to learn and inspire your own solution.

+The content you find here is focused on particular use cases.
+If you're looking for standalone model samples for inference and training, please check this other repo: https://github.com/aws-neuron/aws-neuron-samples.

 ### Workshops

 |Title||